|Every night At 7pm||Aldgate East (Exit 4)||Dates And Bookings|

 Here your expert guide will set the scene of what the area was like in the 19th century.

-Surrounded by buildings that have survived the march of time and progress you really will begin to feel that all manner of horrors could be lurking in the shadows.
+Surrounded by buildings that have survived the march of time and progress, you really will begin to feel that all manner of horrors could be lurking in the shadows.

-Having set the scene, you will be lead further into what was referred to at the time as "the abyss," a warren of backstreets and alleyways that provided the backcloth against which the Jack the Ripper saga was played out.
+Step by step you will be lead further into what was referred to at the time as "the abyss," a warren of backstreets and alleyways that provided the backcloth against which the Jack the Ripper saga was played out.

 To walk these streets today is to get the true feel of what it must have been like to live here in the late 19th century.